smlavine/tmp/SETUP.md

 uploaded files will be available at the top level of this site, any files of our own we want to serve have to be in a subdirectory.

-These are the commands I ran to set up the HTTP frontend:
+These are the commands I ran to set up this nginx site:

 	vi /etc/nginx/sites-available/tmp  # See above
 	mkdir -p /var/www/tmp/data